El Taco logo

 The early days, 1972.
 Mom with previous manager Ed Whetton.

 May 1973.
 Ed Whetton holding his son.
-Ed's wife shows his farewell cake.
+Ed's wife showing his farewell cake.

 Kneeling in front row: Carolyn Florez (holding El Taco cake), Florence Leach, Barbi Leach.
 Standing in back row: Eileen Flores, Alfonso Vicuña, Siva, Ed Whetton, Ed's wife and son; remaining three names unknown).